 A request to escalate to Stage 3 must be made to the Clerk to the Trust within 10 school days of receipt of the Stage 2 written response.
+This should be done in writing using the Complaint Form (see Appendix A for the contact details of the Clerk to the Trust, and Appendix B for a copy of the Complaint Form).

 Requests received outside of this time frame will only be considered if exceptional circumstances apply and are explained to the Clerk at the same time that the request for a Stage 3 hearing is made.